Language-Technology-Assessment/European-open-AI-index/pages/index.md

 ::landing

 A community-driven public resource on open-source generative AI systems in the European Union.
-The OSAI index collects information on model openness, licensing, and EU regulation of generative AI systems and providers.

 [Read more](/about) [Explore the index](/the-index)